jkniest/hue-it-documentation/docs/groups/README.md

 # Controlling groups

-You can use the same API wheter you use the local or cloud driver.
+You can use the same API whether you use the local or cloud driver.

 ## Types of groups
 Groups have different types.
-The most used are `Room` and `Zone`.
-Technically there is not difference between a regular group and a room, so you can use the same API for both.
+The most used are Room and Zone.
+Technically there is no difference between a regular group and a room, so you can use the same API for both.
 Further down we'll show an example of how to fetch only rooms.

 ## Getting groups